 Is this the most misunderstood word in investment? – with David Holland

 Unless they actively aim to destroy value, company directors should only look to grow their business if their chosen growth strategy will deliver a return on invested capital that is comfortably above the cost of that capital.
-So corporate strategy expert David Holland, a recent guest on The Value Perspective podcast, tells his clients – and yet, is this advice not a lot easier to offer in theory than follow in practice?
+So corporate strategy expert David Holland, tells his clients – and yet, is this advice not a lot easier to offer in theory than follow in practice?